RevenueHunt/docs/docs/how-to-guides/recommend-skincare-routine-slots.md

 2. **Add a Product Slots Block**: Use the `+` button to add a `Product Slots Block` to the Results Page.
 3. **Add Slots**: Open the [`Slot Block settings`](https://docs.revenuehunt.com/reference/quiz-builder/#block-settings) and add a slot for each step in the skincare routine.
 For example, if your routine consists of 4 products, you should add 4 slots to your Slots Block.
 4. **Edit the Slot**: You can add a title or a description to each slot.
-5. **Include Collections into Slots**: Link the corresponding product collection to each slot in the `Include` section.
+5. **Include Collections/Categories into Slots**: Link the corresponding product collection/category to each slot in the `Include` section.
 It's vital for displaying recommendations.
-Slot can only show most-voted products from a collection that's included.
+Slot can only show most-voted products from a collection/category that's included.
 ![how to recommend slots slot block](/images/how to recommend slots slot block.png)
 6. **Choose Product number**: In the [`Slot Block settings`](https://docs.revenuehunt.com/reference/quiz-builder/#block-settings) you can choose how many products should be recommended per each step. *Tip: Our most succseful quizzes recommend a single product per slot.*